dogeeelin/dependency_parsing/README.txt

-This is neural network based dependency parser built on Chen and Manning's model (2014)
+This is a simple neural network based dependency parser built on Chen and Manning's model (2014).